Caput Succedaneum Newborn

 The medical provider should also be mindful to distinguish caput succedaneum from newborn cephalohematoma (buildup of ruptured blood vessels in the tissue that covers the baby’s skull.)
 Swelling caused by caput succedaneum is subcutaneous (under the skin), while the swelling caused by cephalohematoma is within the skin tissue.

-Diagnosing Caput Succedaneum
+How is Caput Succedaneum Diagnosed?

 After birth, an experienced doctor or medical provider should be able to identify a case of caput succedaneum immediately upon the baby’s birth.
 They will usually confirm it by performing a differential diagnosis (comparing the common symptoms of two or more conditions to determine the actual underlying cause.)

 The most important part in newborn assessment for caput succedaneum is to physically examine the swelling distribution and palpate the swelling (feel with the fingers to assess the location, size, texture, consistency, and tenderness of the swelling.)
-When palpating the area with swelling and edema, the mass should feel boggy (soft and tender) and fluctuant (fluctuating in a wave-like motion due to the fluid-filled mass.)

-According to the Academy of Neonatal Nursing recommendations, medical professionals should always compare the potential symptoms of caput succedaneum with those of newborn cephalohematoma.
 Making this distinction is vital because undiagnosed caput succedaneum may lead to kernicterus, while newborn cephalohematoma may lead to complications, such as anemia and blood clotting.

 When medical providers fail to follow medical standards that should lead to the differentiation between caput succedaneum and cephalohematoma and a birth injury or brain injury occurs a medical malpractice lawsuit may be available for the family of the injured baby.